 - Cognitive issues

 The more potassium you consume, the more sodium your body will lose.
-Consuming too much sodium or not enough potassium throws off the delicate balance the kidneys need to remove the excess water 7.
+Consuming too much sodium or a diet low in potassium throws off the delicate balance the kidneys need to remove the excess water 7.

 According to Harvard Health, a number of studies have shown a connection between low potassium levels and increased blood pressure 8.

-If you’re wondering how halibut compared to cod, check out my article Halibut vs Cod: The Differences In Detail.
+If you’re wondering how it compared to cod, check out my comparison article.